rigetti/terraform-aws-eks/README.md

 1. Only supports onboarding a single AWS account, not an entire AWS Organization.
 2. Will always create a new CloudWatch subscription filter (AWS has a limit of 2 subscription filters per CloudWatch log group)
 3. Will always create a new Kinesis data stream.
-4. Does not modify cluster configuration to grant Expel's IAM role read-only access (must be done separately)

 See Expel's Getting Started Guide for Amazon EKS for options if you have an AWS Organization or already have a Kinesis data stream you want to re-use.